Best lawn mower brands

 Qualcast is a very established brand for lawn mowers in the UK and for a lot of us the bottle-green machines are very familiar.
 Qualcast has been owned by Bosch since 1996 and Qualcast lawn mowers are now sold exclusively in Argos and Homebase, although the range is very small.

 If you're looking for a classic Suffolk Punch lawn mower you should look at Allett lawn mowers instead as in May 2011, UK lawn mower brand Allett acquired the design and manufacturing rights to the former Atco and Suffolk Punch-branded petrol and electric push-cylinder mowers.
-These have now formed the new 'green and gold' Classic and Expert cylinder-mower ranges.
+These now form the 'green and gold' Classic and Expert cylinder-mower ranges.
 If you have a Suffolk Punch or Atco mower that needs parts, it may be worth looking to see if an Allett part would do the job.